 Lisa recently told me that I need to have more confidence.
 One goal of our website is to generate sales, after all.
 It’s important to promote my work continually.
 That’s undeniable.
 I’ve written three novels, two of which are available on my bookshelf.
 The third has yet to be published.
 All are literary renderings of the nude.
 Each is artfully crafted.
 Why am I reluctant to follow her advice, say how great they are and pressure people into buying them?
 My search for a suitable answer has involved a lot of introspection.

 Starting when I was a kid, I had dreams about naked women.
 None were sexual in nature.
 They simply featured a prominent female who neglected to cover up.
 She — eventually a single individual — haunted me for years.
-My second wife (although I have been married twice before, neither relationship lasted as long as my decade with Lisa) had a background in psychology.
+My second wife had a background in psychology (although I have been married twice before, neither relationship lasted as long as my decade with Lisa).
 The mystery figure, she claimed, was my anima.
 The term has, since I began wondering what exactly is wrong with me, resurfaced.
 I looked it up.

 Carl Jung had used the word to refer to a mental image of a lady who embodies the unconscious feminine side of a man.
 To quote Wikipedia: “Jung believed a male’s sensitivity is often lesser or repressed, and therefore considered the anima one of the most significant autonomous complexes.”
 More importantly, she manifests in dreams and enables creative ability.
 Eve, Helen, Mary and Sofia comprise the four stages of her development from desire to wisdom.